-Serinus is an international oil and gas exploration and production company with a diversified asset base with exposure to development and appraisal prospects.
+The Company is an international oil and gas exploration and production company with a diversified asset base with exposure to development and appraisal prospects.
 Its principal assets include its interests in the Tunisia Assets and Romania Assets.

-The five Tunisia concessions cover 163,640 gross acres (147,750 net acres).
-The major exploration and development opportunities are within the Sabria (28,890 gross acres, SEN 45% WI), Chouech Es Saida (42,820 gross acres, SEN 100%) and Ech Chouech (35,860 gross acres, SEN 100%) blocks.
-Sabria contains an Ordovician aged oil accumulation of 358 MMbbl (OOIP, P50), into which only six wells (10 including re-entry attempts) have been drilled.
+Five Tunisia concessions cover 166,355 gross acres (151,948 net acres).
+The major exploration and development opportunities are within the Sabria (26,195 gross acres, SEN 45% WI), Chouech Es Saida (52,480 gross acres, SEN 100% WI) and Ech Chouech (33,920 gross acres, SEN 100% WI) blocks.
+Sabria contains an Ordovician aged oil accumulation of 358 MMbbl OOIP (P50), into which only six wells (10 including re-entry attempts) have been drilled.
 Chouech Es Saida and Ech Chouech are prospective in the Triassic Trias Argilo-Greseux Inferieur ("TAGI") sandstone, Devonian Oum Qasa carbonates, and Silurian aged Acacus sands, and there may be potential in the deeper Ordovician, but it has not yet been penetrated in these two blocks.
 The Company's focus remains on reducing costs wherever possible while maintaining existing production in Tunisia.
-In Tunisia, the Corporation will focus on carrying out low cost incremental work programs to increase production from existing well, such as the Sabria Production Enhancement Project which includes the Sabria N-2 re-entry and installing artificial lift on another Sabria well.
+In Tunisia, the Company will focus on carrying out low cost incremental work programs to increase production from existing wells, such as the Sabria Production Enhancement Project which includes the Sabria N-2 re-entry and installing artificial lift on another Sabria well.
 The Corporation views Sabria as a large development opportunity longer term.
 See also "Principal Oil and Gas Assets - Tunisia".

-Pursuant to the Satu Mare Farm Out Agreement, in 2013, Serinus earned a 60% working interest in the Satu Mare Concession in northwest Romania, covering 729,000 gross acres.
+Pursuant to the SMFA, in 2013, Serinus earned a 60% working interest in the Satu Mare Concession in northwest Romania, covering 729,000 gross acres.
 In 2015, the Company completed all of the work requirements for the Phase 2 exploration phase, entitling it to exclusive negotiations with NAMR with respect to an extension of the Satu Mare Concession.
 The work obligations pursuant to the Phase 3 extension, approved on October 28, 2016, include the drilling of two wells, and, at the Company's option, either the acquisition of 120 km2 of new 3D seismic data or drill a third well.
 The two firm wells must be drilled to minimum depths of 1,000 and 1,600 metres respectively, and if so elected, the third well to a depth of 2,000 metres.
 The term of the Phase 3 extension is for three years beginning October 28, 2016 and expiring on October 28, 2019.

 OEBS, the holder of the remaining 40% interest has acknowledged that they are unable to participate in future phases under the concession.
 However, they are currently in a tax dispute with the government of Romania the results of which are a protective seizure of the partner's interest in Romania.
-Under the conditions of this protective seizure by the Romanian fiscal authorities, the holder of the remaining 40% of the interest in the Satu Mare concession is restricted from transferring this interest unless authorised by the Romanian fiscal authorities.
+Under the conditions of this protective seizure by the Romanian fiscal authorities, the holder of the remaining 40% of the interest in the Satu Mare Concession is restricted from transferring this interest unless authorised by the Romanian fiscal authorities.
+In February 2017, the Company provided notice to OEBS that they are in default due to unpaid cash calls.
+Under the JOA, OEBS is obligated to take all measures necessary to conclude the transfer of the OEBS interest to the Company.
+OEBS has not yet fulfilled this obligation.